sndirsch/ingress-ice/README.md

  1. Run `chmod +x ingress-ice&&./ingress-ice` in console and follow the instructions
  10. It will save captured screenshots with into `Ice-2014-07-13--09-13-37.png`, `Ice-2014-07-13--09-14-07.png`...

 If you want to reconfigure the script, run `./ingress-ice -r` .
+See [CLI usage](https://github.com/nibogd/ingress-ice/wiki/Linux-CLI).

 <hr>
 ICE uses [PhantomJS](http://phantomjs.org/), it's binary is packed with the script.